1. Executive Summary

 As part of this transition, all GFE provided to ABC Corp under the PayBase contract will be turned in to the government upon completion and approval of the transition phase.
 GFE includes laptop computers, all PEDs, flash and external hard drives, and employee ID badges.
 All electronic devices will be re-imaged by government IT personnel and re-issued to appropriate XYZ Inc. employees.

 7.2 Incumbent Owned Equipment

-All incumbent owned equipment will remain with the incumbent upon completion and approval of the transition.
-This equipment includes incumbent-issues laptops and PEDs, organizational tools, organizational process maps, and company ID badges.
-If it is determined that any incumbent owned equipment is required to stay with the customer to ensure successful completion of the contract, the customer and incumbent contracting officer representatives will coordinate procurement of the equipment through the customer’s established procurement management process.
+All incumbent-owned equipment will remain with the incumbent upon completion and approval of the transition.
+This equipment includes incumbent-issued laptops and PEDs, organizational tools, organizational process maps, and company ID badges.
+If it is determined that any incumbent-owned equipment is required to stay with the customer to ensure successful completion of the contract, the customer and incumbent contracting officer representatives will coordinate procurement of the equipment through the customer’s established procurement management process.

 7.3 Intellectual Property

 This section of the contract transition-out plan template should describe how intellectual property will be handled as part of the transfer process.
 Intellectual property may include various documentation, supplier and subcontractor information, service agreements, or original designs or plans.
 Intellectual property generates many legal considerations and may include the completion of non-disclosure agreements (NDAs) between the incumbent and the customer.
 Intellectual property may be transferred, sold, or retained by the incumbent depending on the contractual agreements in place.